Gentrification of Chicago: Greater West Town and Humboldt Park

 The official community area of Humboldt Park has one of the largest Puerto Rican-American communities in the United States and remains majority Hispanic (55.4%) as of 2020 with a significant Black population (33.1%).
-In the 1990's, the community areas to the east of Humboldt Park (West Town which includes the neighborhoods of Wicker Park and Ukrainian Village); and north of Humboldt Park (Logan Square which includes the neighborhood of Bucktown), underwent gentrification as reinvestment and housing upgrades increased property values in the 1990s.
+In the 1990s, the community areas to the east of Humboldt Park (West Town which includes the neighborhoods of Wicker Park and Ukrainian Village); and north of Humboldt Park (Logan Square which includes the neighborhood of Bucktown), underwent gentrification as reinvestment and housing upgrades increased property values in the 1990s.
 Researchers, Wilson and Grammenos (2005) described how real estate developers pitched development as a form of "benevolent gentrification" which would increase property values for local, usually poorer, homeowners; and some used a stereotyped version of the neighborhood as a dangerous ghetto in need of redevelopment.
 Many rebranded the neighborhoods to the east of Humboldt Park eschewing the broader name Humboldt Park for West Bucktown or Ukrainian Village in advertisements.
 Many Puerto Rican residents viewed redevelopment and gentrification as an incursion on their cultural identity via dilution.

 Puerto Rican residents within the community have felt threatened by the changes in their neighborhood because they fear gentrification will destabilize their community and voiced their concerns.
 Individual Puerto Rican residents have led the effort to resist gentrification and promote strategies that in their eyes will protect their Puerto Rican community.
 For anti-gentrification activists change in their neighborhood is especially personal because they see it as detrimental to their cultural identity.

 Bronzeville

 Bronzeville is a historically black neighborhood located in the official community area of Douglas.
 It is predominantly composed of lower-income black and African-American residents and is an example site of black gentrification.
 Goetz (2010) published a study that supported the claim that gentrification led to the scarcity of public housing, which disproportionately affected residents that rely on the availability of public housing.
-According to Boyd (2008) gentrification has occurred due to city officials, incoming wealthier white and asian residents, and black elites who have not made it their primary concern to maintain the availability of affordable housing and instead focused on upgrading the neighborhood.
+According to Boyd (2008) gentrification has occurred due to city officials, incoming wealthier white and Asian residents, and black elites who have not made it their primary concern to maintain the availability of affordable housing and instead focused on upgrading the neighborhood.

 Boyd's (2008) ethnographic study used the term defense development to describe how the South Side's black elites were attempting to maintain a sense of control within their community through public and economic policy as a result of feeling that gentrifiers were encroaching on their space and disrupting their community network.
 However, Boyd (2008) states that their efforts to limit the influence of outside gentrifiers has had the undesired effects of increasing the rate of gentrification overall and disproportionally affecting lower income residents.